 4. Pressure check

 Winter can prompt the loss of tyre pressure more quickly than other seasons.
-As such, be sure to check yours – and keep doing so regularly.
+As such, be sure to carry out some basic car maintenance and check your tyre pressure – and keep doing so regularly.

 5. Battery health